So you think you know words..

 The endless search for truth and understanding -

-But even with all this, gosh damn I still admit to enjoying a few chapters of ’Janet and Mark’ -60’s and earlier school readers where wholesome , white , suburban kids frolicked in redundant happiness.
-Girls even still wore dresses..
+But even with all this, gosh damn I still admit to enjoying a few chapters of ‘Janet and Mark’ -60’s and earlier school readers where wholesome , white , suburban kids frolicking in an endless loop of redundant happiness.
+Girls even still wore dresses.

 http://www.juliascollectibles.com/DJ60.htm